-If you drive a recreational vehicle, you probably find backing and parking to be difficult and intimidating.
-Just because the salesman says it handles like a car, doesn’t mean you should believe him — not completely anyway.
+If you drive a recreational vehicle, you know backing and parking can be difficult and intimidating.
+Even if the RV is advertised as handling like a car, doesn’t mean that it does.

-The truth is, there is a real need for the right type of help when backing up a RV.
+The truth is, there is a real need for the right type of help when backing and RV.